RebeccaEverleneTrustCo/.github/profile/README.md

   - Only the team lead is allowed to install or uninstall plugins or Themes.
 Reach out to team lead if you have to add or uninstall a theme or plugin
   - Design your web pages to be responsive for Mobile, Tablet and Desktop.
   - Use Custom `CSS & JS plugin` to write custom CSS and JavaScript.
-  - Create and write your custom `CSS and JavaScript` in `myTaskName.css` and `myTaskName.js` files (<b>myTaskName</b> is the name of task you are working and the CSS or JS should be given the project name-Just use your project name as CSS file name ).
+  - Create and write your custom `CSS and JavaScript` in `task-name.css` and `task-name.js` files (<b>task-name</b> is the name of task you are working on and the CSS or JS should be given the project name-Just use your project name as CSS file name ).
 Every JavaScript file you should be witten within the  `DOMContentLoaded` `event`
     Example.
     ```js
           windows.addEventListener('DOMContentLoaded', function(){